i3-training/DevSecOps-Training/Sonarqube/SonarQube-Server-Installation.md

  sudo chown -R sonar:sonar /opt/sonarqube
 ```

-Login to the sonarqube PostgreSQL CLI with sonar user.
+Login to the sonarqube PostgreSQL CLI with sonar user:

 ```bash
  psql sonarqube -U sonar
 ```

-Create a database sonarqube for sonar user.
+Create a database sonarqube for sonar user:

 ```bash
  grant all privileges on database sonarqube to sonar;